RevinderDev/revinderdev.github.io/content/book_review.md

 In my mind, this chapter is the core of the entire book.
 If you don't understand this chapter, you will struggle to find deeper understanding in all subsequent chapters because they are all built upon ideas from this one.
 This isn't precisely about _memory_ itself but about instructions that are stored within that memory.
 These instructions can be executed out of order for variety of optimisation reasons.
-Two important sources of these reorderings that we care about are: processors and compilers.
+Two important sources of these reordering that we care about are: processors and compilers.
 A processor might determine that two consecutive instructions in your program will not affect each other, therefore it is allowed to execute them out of order.
 Similarly, a compiler will do the same when it has a reason to believe it might execute faster.
 The idea is that neither of the two things will change the behaviour of your program - else you there is a bug and it's a very deep one.

 Again, with a Rust spin, we learn that there are these memory orderings available to use:
 - `Relaxed` - relaxed ordering.
-- `Release`, `Acquire` and `AcqRel` - release and acquirue (duh!)
+- `Release`, `Acquire` and `AcqRel` - release and acquire (duh!)
 - `SeqCast` - sequentially consistent.

 In order to fully grasp them however, we are presented with a concept known as `happens-before` relationship.
 It describes how something is guaranteed to have happened before another thing, and order of everything else is undefined.
 For example, everything within the same thread happens in order; that is, if thread is executing `f()` then `g()`, then `f()` `happens-before` `g()`.
 It sounds obvious but it needs to be said, because that concept does not exist in between threads.
 The only way it can is through synchronization mechanisms or when spawning other threads.